christos/attribute_choices/README.md

 * Validate absence of _display and _choices methods
 * Consider the usefulness of _choices= method

-Copyright (c) 2009 [Christos Zisopoulos], released under the MIT license
+Copyright (c) 2009 Christos Zisopoulos, released under the MIT license